Whitepaper

 - We save the message in our database, alongside your previous messages, so the assistant remembers context.

-- We hand the recent conversation to Claude, the language model from Anthropic, by calling Anthropic’s API directly.
+- We send the recent conversation to the language model through Vercel’s AI Gateway.

-- Claude reads the conversation and picks a single action to take: search the catalogue, add an item, remove an item, set the address, or open the cart.
-Pelicart runs that action against Woolworths and feeds the result back to Claude.
-Claude can run a few of these actions in a row before it has something to say back to you.
+- The model reads the conversation and picks a single action to take: search the catalogue, add an item, remove an item, set the address, or open the cart.
+Pelicart runs that action against the store and feeds the result back to the model.
+The model can run a few of these actions in a row before it has something to say back to you.

-- When Claude is ready with a reply, Pelicart sends it back through Meta’s WhatsApp Business API to your phone.
+- When the model is ready with a reply, Pelicart sends it back through Meta’s WhatsApp Business API to your phone.

 We keep a rolling memory of about a hundred recent messages so the assistant feels continuous, and we expire it after seven days.
-A longer audit log of every message exists during beta so we can debug failures.
-Section 10 explains what we plan to do with that audit log as we grow.
+A longer audit log of every message exists while we improve the product so we can debug failures.
+We plan to shorten how long we keep that audit log as we grow.

 The things in this section are not promises.
-They are architectural facts about how Pelicart and Woolworths are built.
+They are architectural facts about how Pelicart and the store are built.
 Even if I went rogue tomorrow, none of the following are available to me.

 - I cannot see your bank account.
 Pelicart never connects to a bank.

 - I cannot see your card.
-Your card sits inside the Woolworths app on your phone.
-Pelicart talks to Woolworths the way a logged-in browser does, and a logged-in browser cannot read a saved card.
+Your card sits inside the store’s app on your phone.
+Pelicart talks to the store the way a logged-in browser does, and a logged-in browser cannot read a saved card.

 - I cannot place an order.
 The Pelicart codebase has no checkout step.
 The agent is instructed to refuse to claim it can.

-- I cannot change your Woolworths password.
-The session token Woolworths gives us cannot reset credentials.
+- I cannot change your store password.
+The session token the store gives us cannot reset credentials.
 That requires your password, which we do not have.

-- I cannot read other Woolworths shoppers’ baskets.
+- I cannot read other shoppers’ baskets.
 Your session token only authorises me to act on your account.
-Other accounts are sealed off from each other by Woolworths.
+The store isolates every account from every other.

 Pelicart sends some of your data to a small list of other services so that the product can actually work.
 Here is who, what they see, why they need it, and how long they keep it.